chriskonnertz/RegEx/README.md

 RegEx has been inspired by [PHPVerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions).
 It is not better than VerbalExpressions but different.
 RegEx makes more use of OOP principles.
 Therefore it is better suited to mimic the structure of a regular expression.
-On the downside it is more complex.
+On the downside it is a little bit more complex.

 ## General notes